phpbrew/phpbrew/README.md

 ## Variants

-PHPBrew arranges configure options for you, you can simply specify variant name, and phpbrew will detect include paths and options for you.
+PHPBrew arranges configure options for you, you can simply specify variant name, and phpbrew will detect include paths and build options for configuring.

 PHPBrew provides default variants and some virtual variants, to the default variants, which includes the most commonly used variants,